How do I get into charity work?

 Before you get paid work in charity fundraising you’ll need to build up relevant experience.
 Raising money for good causes is a good start – for example organising fundraising events in your community or at university, or being a university telephone fundraiser and calling former students to ask them to donate.
 Experience working with customers is very helpful, especially if it has a sales element – you could gain this in a part-time job in areas such as retail or telesales.
 If you can get any sort of experience working in an office this is also useful – if not, look for other ways to develop office skills such as working with databases.
 And good written English is needed in fundraising so activities such as working on a student newspaper will also look good on your CV.

 There are quite a few opportunities to get paid casual work as a street fundraiser or door-to-door fundraiser, and some office-based entry-level roles such as fundraising assistant or fundraising coordinator.
-Some charities also run internships that include fundraising experience, and one or two have formal graduate programmes – for example Cancer Research runs a fundraising and marketing graduate programme.
+Some charities also run internships that include fundraising experience, and one or two have formal graduate programmes.

 How to get work experience with a charity